roberdam/Xaddress/README.md

 | MAPCODE          | VQ6.1MFD                               |
 | OPENLOCATIONCODE | 6Q5F 7GJ5+J6                           |

+## TO DO
+* Filter the word list for inappropriate words

 ## Contributing
 There is a lot to do if you want to contribute:
 * Mobile App